gootik/rebar_cmd/README.md

 ### How it works

 This is a very simple and straight forward plugin.
-Simply tell rebar a list of commands to execute (just like linux aliases) and access them via `rebar3 cmd <you command>`
+Simply tell rebar a list of commands to execute (just like linux aliases) and access rhem via `rebar3 cmd <your command>`

 ### Usage